Salesforce.com Platform as a Service Review

 The Apex language mimics a C-style syntax and is a pseudo-combination that resembles Java and SQL (structured query language).
 To maintain integrity, extensibility and continued evolution, custom developed code is positioned in layers of abstraction whereby Force.com's runtime engine can interpret the metadata at the point of execution.

 Salesforce.com is continuing its PaaS push.
-In December 2010, the company acquired Heroku—a Ruby-based PaaS that supports a global development community and powers many social and mobile cloud applications.
-The company has most recently introduced database.com—a language-independent hosted database seemingly on the path to compete with Microsoft SQL Azure.
-How these tools strategically compliment Force.com has yet to be fully understood.
+For example, the company acquired Heroku—a Ruby-based PaaS that supports a global development community and powers many social and mobile cloud applications.
+The company also introduced database.com—a language-independent hosted database seemingly on the path to compete with Microsoft SQL Azure.
+How these tools strategically compliment Force.com and will be accepted by the market has yet to be fully understood.

 Next - Salesforce.com Integration and Customization >>